 Choking/Gasping that wakes you up

 Fatigue during waking hours

 Memory and concentration difficulty

 Inability to sleep through the night

 Did you know ...

 47 million are suffering from Sleep Breathing Disorder

 Oral appliances are most effective in the treatment of mild to moderate sleep apnea although they do provide a treatment alternative for patients with severe OSA who cannot or will not tolerate positive airway pressure therapy.

-Servicing all of Southern California, including the Inland Empire, Montclair, Ontario, Rancho Cucamonga, Orange County, Irvine, Costa Mesa, Anaheim, Lake Forest, Newport Beach, Huntington Beach, Laguna Beach, and the Los Angeles metro area, and the San Diego metro area.
+Servicing all of Southern California, including the Inland Empire, Montclair, Ontario, Rancho Cucamonga, Orange County, Irvine, Costa Mesa, Anaheim, Lake Forest, Newport Beach, Huntington Beach, Laguna Beach, the Los Angeles metro area, and the San Diego metro area.